FelixSoderstrom/Perceptron-for-OCR/readme.md

 ### How do we determine the best model?

-By default we are now testing out 20 epochs (this might change later as i keep testing).
+By default we are now testing out 20 epochs (this has since changed to 40 epochs with the best performing being between 32 and 36).
-We split up the dataset into training and validation (48k and 12k images respectively).
+We split up the dataset into training and validation (50k/10k respectively).
-Once an epoch has finished training on the 48k images, we validate it against the remaining 12k images.
+Once an epoch has finished training on the 50k images we run validation (benchmark) the model against the remaining 10k images while keeping track of the validation accuracy (val_acc).
-During the entire training process we keep track of which epoch scored the highest on the validation set.
-If the next epoch scores higher, we save it and delete the previous one.
-We do this 20 times and at the end we are left with the single best performing model.
+If model n+1 scores higher than model n, we delete model n.
+At the end we are left with the single best performing checkpoint of that batch.
 We then compare these highest scoring models in WandB to pick the best one manually.

-We could arguably create a script that picks the one with the highest score but the metrics are right there in front of us in the UI.
-It's also a good learning experience to interpret these metrics visually.
+It is absolutely crucial for us to do this cross validation.
+Initially I trained the model on all 60k images and then ran validation on the training images.
+This resulted in a model that was biased towards the training data.
+Cheating if you like.
+We must not touch the test images until the actual final benchmark!
+Hence the 50/10 split of the training data.
+This 10k set could arguably be cut shorter to increase the amount of data the model is trained on.
+I might try that later to see if that changes the benchmark accuracy on the test images.

 Alongside this I also built my own benchmark to test actual accuracy against the test data.
-This benchmark feeds all of the 10k unseen test-images through the model and gives us an accuracy and error-rate represented in precents.
+This benchmark feeds all of the 10k unseen test-images through the model and gives us an accuracy/error-rate.
 This whole thing is accessible in the streamlit dashboard.